garrandall/popular-music-data/tracks/i-miss-you-dmx-faith-evans.md

 "Baby, it's gone be Ok" (Everything will be alright)
 I really miss hearin'

-but i'm about to say a couple of family members gone hate me but i'm gonna let you know whut's been goin on lately you know since you left a lot of things bout your kids done changed yah jackie's still crazy and I don't know what's up with james ain't seen jerry in a while, you know he walks like you
+but I'm about to say a couple of family members gone hate me but I'm gonna let you know whut's been goin on lately you know since you left a lot of things bout your kids done changed yah jackie's still crazy and I don't know what's up with james ain't seen jerry in a while, you know he walks like you